Timeline of the 2019–2020 Hong Kong protests (July 2019): 1 July protests

 After the protest, demonstrators and legislators condemned the Hong Kong police for deliberately allowing protesters to ram the glass doors and windows of the LegCo in front of cameras and television crews for hours, without any arrests or clearance.
 The police explained that their decision to retreat was after "considering a number of factors."
 By early 5 July, there had been at least 66 arrests and first formal charges laid in connection with the incident.
+On 13 April 2023, four defendants were sentenced for rioting at the flag-raising ceremony to between 26 and 28 months in prison.
+Of a group of four men who had been charged with rioting, two were sentenced to jail terms of three years, and two others to a training centre for a minimum of six months.
+The jail terms included a reduction by three months for the long delay, over two years of which were due to legal advice given by the Department of Justice to the prosecution.

 5 July mothers' sit-in

 On Friday evening, a second mother's rally occurred at Chater Garden in Central.
 According to organisers, about 8,000 were in attendance, while police cited 1,300 in attendance.
 The gathering of mothers and allies shared solidarity with young protesters and condemned the government for being indifferent to Hong Kong people's demands.

 6 July Reclaim Tuen Mun Park

 On 6 July, people marched in a protest organised by the Tuen Mun Park Sanitation Concern Group.
 The protest aimed at condemning mainland Chinese middle-aged women singers and dancers, also known by the nickname "dai ma" (大媽), which literally translates to "big mothers," and the elderly men who gave these women "donations" for the noise disturbance and annoyances they have caused in Tuen Mun Park.
 Conflicts between the police and the protesters brew as the police escorted a person who allegedly assaulted the marchers away while using pepper spray on the protesters.
 The organiser claimed that nearly 10,000 people attended the protest.